Go helps enterprises automate and scale

 DevOps/SRE teams write software ranging from small scripts, to command-line interfaces (CLI), to complex automation and services, and Go’s feature set has benefits for every situation.

-For larger applications: Go’s garbage collector means DevOps/SRE teams don’t have to worry about memory management.
-And Go’s automatic documentation generator (godoc) makes code self-documenting.
+Go’s garbage collector means DevOps/SRE teams don’t have to worry about memory management.
+And Go’s automatic documentation generator (godoc) makes code self-documenting–lowering maintenance overhead and establishing best practices from the get-go.

 Go books on DevOps & SRE